raj-0508/raj-0508/README.md

 <h3 align="center"><samp>💫 About Me</samp></h3>

-- 🎓 MCA student at **Allahabad University**, driven by a passion for crafting aesthetic and efficient web interfaces.
+- 🎓 MCA student at **Central University of Allahabad**, driven by a passion for crafting aesthetic and efficient web interfaces.
 - ⚛️ Proficient in **React.js** and **Node.js**, building scalable and maintainable applications.
 - 🎨 Enthusiast of modern UI/UX design systems, responsive grids, and pixel-perfect layouts.
 - 🌐 Strong advocate for clean code, performance optimization, and accessibility.